A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 Baht, Bangkok currency

-First, let’s talk money – as in, the actual money you will use on your 4-Day Bangkok Trip.
+First, let’s talk money – as in, the actual money you will use!
 The Bangkok currency is the Baht, which is used throughout Thailand.
-You can check current conversion rates here.
+Check current rates.

 Typically, we prefer to take out cash from local bank ATMs.
-However, in Thailand, an astronomical fee of 220 baht ($6.50 USD) is applied to every transaction – in addition to fees your bank may charge for foreign ATM and conversion.
-Money exchange offices actually offer good rates, but that means you have to carry a lot of cash on your trip to Thailand.
+However, in Thailand, a fee of 220 baht ($6.50) is applied to every transaction.
+This is in addition to fees your bank may charge.

-On arrival, we like to have a large amount of US dollars or Euros to exchange at the airport (which costs about 100 baht – or $3 USD).
+On arrival, we like to have a large amount of US dollars or Euros to exchange at the airport.
 Then, if we need cash from an ATM, we calculate how much and make one withdrawal.

 Budget Trip to Bangkok Breakdown of Costs